 The student is reminded that not all courses fit the independent studies mode, not all professors are available to do an independent study, and that this is a last resort to be used only when all other options have been exhausted.

 All applications for a course by independent study must be initiated with and approved by the academic dean.

 Leave of Absence

 Current students in good academic and citizenship standing may request a leave of absence to pursue various experiences.
 These students are automatically enrolled when they return and do not need to reapply for admission.
 The maximum length of a leave of absence is one year.
 While leave of absence means the student upon return is automatically enrolled at MLC, the leave of absence does not apply to financial aid policies and regulations.

 An application for a leave of absence is available from the appropriate academic dean.

 Outside Coursework Approval

 A student enrolled at Martin Luther College may take courses at other accredited institutions for transfer credit.
 Students should receive prior approval from their academic dean for courses they wish to take elsewhere to ensure that the course(s) will transfer.
 Enrollment concurrent with MLC’s fall or spring semester at another institution is generally not permitted.
 When a valid programmatic need arises, a student may appeal to the Vice President for Academics.
-The outside coursework approval form is available online from the Records Office.
 Only courses with a C grade or better are accepted in transfer.